Market Analysis: What is my Target Market?

 When you are finished, step back and consider what you have learned.
 Write:

-- An assessment of which aspects of your business need to change in order to attract this market, and
+- An assessment of which aspects of your business need to change in order to attract this market

 - A list of what is involved with making needed changes.

-Once you have a clearer idea of who your market is and what they want, you must identify how your product meets their needs.
+Now that you have a clearer idea of WHO your market is and what they want, how does your product meet their needs?
 Remember that products are continually fine-tuned as you better understand the needs of your customers and the mechanics of your business.
 The challenge is to think about your product from the perspective of your target market, both end consumer and channel customer.
-To help you do so, answer the following set of research questions:
+Next, answer the following set of research questions:

 - What is my product?